Last Updated on August 25, 2023

 Because this place is so vast, you have to check out in each building…meaning do not carry unpaid items from Mall 1 into Mall 2.
 I tend to find quite a lot here, so I start holding piles at each checkout counter.
 The very last building sits over a garage filled with vintage cars and tends to have a strong odor of gasoline which gives me a headache…so I tend to skip that particular building.
 Oh, and one other thing to mention, if you get hungry, head over to Fratellos for a hotdog and lemonade.

 Now, for my super-secret local shops.
-The antique shops in Barrington where I live are near and dear to my heart.
-This quiet little town is becoming more and more a hub for antiquing.
+The antique shops in Barrington, where I live, are near and dear to my heart.
+This quiet little town is becoming more and more of a hub for antiquing.

-This is my secret squirrel destination for affordable vintage decor.
+(MOVED TO PAINTED TREE IN DEER PARK) This is my secret squirrel destination for affordable vintage decor.
 Shhhhh, don’t tell anyone.
 Wabi is the tiniest shop, located in an unassuming strip mall next to a Chinese takeout restaurant.
 You’d never know it exists unless someone (like me) shares the secret.
-What you’ll find is highly curated vintage and new decor (and clothing and jewelry too) at a great price.
+What you’ll find is highly curated vintage and new decor (and clothing and jewelry, too) at a great price.
 Mary, the owner, has an amazing eye, and her styling is off the hook.
 Her hours can change, so if you’re trekking out to Barrington, make sure you call ahead to ensure she is open.